directionless/jira-tools/README.md

 * Port to golang, Distributing python code is hard
 * Don't write secrets to disk, use the keychain
+* Figure out how to renew credentials, and not just issue new ones

 ## References